clawpack/pyclaw/doc/classes.rst

 copied to the corresponding variables in the cparam common block of the Riemann solver.
 This is done in solver.setup(), which calls grid.set_cparam().

-Last we have to put our :class:`~pyclaw.solution.Grid` object into a :class:`~pyclaw.solution.Solution` object to complete the process.
+Last we have to put our :class:`~pyclaw.grid.Grid` object into a :class:`~pyclaw.solution.Solution` object to complete the process.
 In this case, since we are not using adaptive mesh refinement or a multi-block algorithm, we do not have multiple grids.